Dreem-Organization/bender/docs/quickstart/python.rst

 You can find a full tutorial on the github repo of the package at: `github.com/Dreem-Organization/Bender-Client <https://github.com/Dreem-Organization/Bender-Client>`_.

-Here is a minimum example:
+Here is a minimal example:

 .. code:: python